slviajero/tinybasic/examples/02digital/README.md

 IF THEN ELSE is used in button.bas.
 ELSE is not part of the Palo Alto or Apple1 BASIC original language.

 PINM in BASIC can have the argument 0 for INPUT, 1 for OUTPUT and 2 for INPUT_PULLUP

+PLAY is the Arduino tone command

+Use DATA and READ to store data, use DIM to dimension arrays

 ## Original files